christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 ---
 layout: post
-title:  "The future paradise of programming thanks to AWS lambda functions : let's send a newsletter for a Jekyll github pages site"
+title:  "The future paradise of programming thanks to AWS Lambda functions : let's send a newsletter for a Jekyll github pages site with a Lambda"
 date:   2015-12-26 23:00:51
 categories: cloud
 ---